-- Progress on this project to date is incidental to research on other topics (CAPAM workshop on spatio-temporal models; workshop on longline indices of abundance); the majority of the work will be conducted in 2020-2021 - The staff gained considerable experience in analyzing operational data, and developed methods and code. - Exploratory work for the workshop in February 2019 included analyses that used the data for swordfish.
+- Progress on this project to date is incidental to research on other topics (CAPAM workshop on spatio-temporal models; workshop on longline indices of abundance); the majority of the work will be conducted in 2020-2021 - The staff gained considerable experience in analyzing operational data, and developed methods and code. - Exploratory work for the workshop in February 2019 included analyses that used the data for swordfish. - Contacts in key areas of expertise have been established to start collaborative work - A virtual workshop on stock structure is planned for December 2020

-- Continued access to operational longline data is essential for conducting the assessment - Collaboration with CPCs will be needed to complete the assessment - Funding is needed for a workshop in 2020
+- Continued access to operational longline data is essential for conducting the assessment - Collaboration with CPCs is needed to complete the assessment - Funding is needed for a workshop in 2020 (remove?)